Back to Home Page

 • State, local, and regional media attention

-• Targeted assistance to member institutions through site visits, conferences, consultation, clearinghouses, newsletters, publications and other resource materials
+• Targeted assistance to member institutions through site visits, conferences, consultation, clearinghouses, newsletters, publications and other resource materials and through different scientific vebinars during which researched the issue of how to write an essay great.

 • Collaborations and programs that respond to specific local, regional and state needs